TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 # Changelog

-The current version of TriplyETL is **2.0.15**
+The current version of TriplyETL is **2.0.19**

 You can use this changelog to perform a safe update from an older version of TriplyETL to a newer one.
 See the documentation for [Upgrading TriplyETL repositories](/triply-etl/cli) for the advised approach, and how the changelog factors into that.

-# Changelogs for TriplyETL 2.0.x

-## TriplyETL 2.0.12 through 2.0.15
+## TriplyETL 2.0.7 through 2.0.19

-Release dates: between 2023-07-11 and 2034-09-13
+Release dates: 2023-06-17 through 2023-09-29

-No known changes

-## TriplyETL 2.0.11

-Release date: 2023-07-11

-The following bug has been fixed:
+The following bugs have been fixed:

 - Processing an Excel sheet with [fromXml()](/docs/triply-etl/extract/formats#fromXml) would sometimes consume too much memory.

-## TriplyETL 2.0.7 through 2.0.10

-Release dates: 2023-06-17 through 2023-06-28

-The following bugs have been fixed:
 - Several installation issues on Windows have been resolved.
 - The `async-saxophone` library for XML processing was adjusted to support the current LTS version of Node.js (v18).